Security posture

 - The Rust daemon is the authority.

-- The Unix socket is same-user local trust.
+- The platform local IPC endpoint is same-user trust.

 - Coven does not store provider credentials.